BlueCocoa/pios/README.md

 #### build environment

-Using docker to get a cross-compile environment, this is possibly the quickest and easest way.
+Using docker to get a cross-compile environment, this is possibly the quickest and easiest way.

 ```bash
 docker build -t pios .